PROTEIN PURIFIER SAVES TIME, MONEY

 Two MSU researchers have invented a protein purifier that could help pharmaceutical companies save time and money.

-MSU chemists Merlin Bruening and Greg Baker explain in a recent issue of Langmuir that high-performance membranes are suitable for protein purification, a crucial step in the development of some drugs.
+MSU chemists Merlin Bruening (right) and Greg Baker explain in a recent issue of Langmuir that high performance membranes are suitable for protein purification, a crucial step in the development of some drugs.

 Purifying proteins, the process of isolating a single, desired protein, is expensive and time-consuming, but a necessary step to increasing the effectiveness and safety of new drugs.
 Streamlining the process could help manufacturers reduce costs, speed new drugs to consumers and reduce pharmaceutical costs, Bruening says.